chrisking/kilncode/_drafts/robust-and-resilient-do-they-lead-to-antifragile-software.markdown

 ## Intro

 In the field of software engineering, we as developers are always striving for improvements in our process of building software.
 We seek to improve the total throughput of our systems, their scalability to performance demands, and the clarity of the codebase.
-During this search, countless methodologies have been created (Test Driven Development, Agile, Waterfall, Domain Driven Development, Behavior Driven Development, etc), these methodologies all are constantly evoloving and changing due to research in our own field, and in others like behavioral economics, complexity theory, and systems theory.
+During this search, countless methodologies have been created (Test Driven Development, Agile, Waterfall, Domain Driven Development, Behavior Driven Development, etc), these methodologies all are constantly evolving and changing due to research in our own field, and in others like behavioral economics, complexity theory, and systems theory.

 The key to understanding and learning from any discipline is clear communication of the ideas and concepts that are being discussed.
-This article aims to illustrate ways in which a few developers have misinterpreted the research on antifragility, and then to properly tie what our discipline is doing to acheive robust and resilient systems, and how antifragility does not make sense as a goal.
+This article aims to illustrate ways in which a few developers have misinterpreted the research on antifragility, and then to properly tie what our discipline is doing to achieve robust and resilient systems, and how antifragility does not make sense as a goal.

 The concepts of fragility, robustness, resilience, and antifragility are useful models to classify the strengths and weaknesses of a system.
-By understanding these concepts we can hope to identify how much we should rely on our applications and what we can do to improve our aplications.
+By understanding these concepts we can hope to identify how much we should rely on our applications and what we can do to improve our applications.

 ## What is Antifragile?